afm215/Tensorflow-2.4.1-python3.8-gpu-no-avx/README.md

 ## CUDNN

-* get the correct version of cudnn :cudnn-11.3-linux-x64-v8.2.0.53 on nvida cudnn archive (cuDNN Library for Linux (x86_64)) :
+* get the correct version of cudnn :cudnn-11.3-linux-x64-v8.2.0.53 on nvida cudnn archive (**Download cuDNN v8.2.0 (April 23rd, 2021), for CUDA 11.x** then **cuDNN Library for Linux (x86_64)**) : https://developer.nvidia.com/rdp/cudnn-archive

-* copy the include folder's files of cudnn files in  /usr/local/cuda-11.0/include
+* copy the include folder's files of the downloaded cudnn files in  /usr/local/cuda-11.0/include

 * do the same with the lib64 files. copy them in /usr/local/cuda-11.0/lib64